aldevv/ansible/README.md

                         - xutils-dev

 # use this guide
+# is been merged so no need to automate in the future
 https://www.maximilian-schillinger.de/articles/st-libxft-bgra-patch.html
 # usar ldconfig solo cuando se alla añadido el library path (donde esta el nuevo archivo .so)
 # en un nuevo archivo en /etc/ld.so.conf/mylibs.conf